 Picnic on Kings Visual Story

-Arrival off Burgess Street
+4. Arrival off Burgess Street (Curated Plate)

 Picnic on Kings takes place at Kings Beach Amphitheatre on Saturday 26 July, from 10 am to 4:30 pm.
 The arrival area is in Central Park within Caloundra, surrounded by residential buildings, cafés, restaurants, and close to the beach.
 Roads are closed for the event, with clear directional signage throughout.